 In this section we also use our MF_PulseTime function to control the distortion over time.
-We are using a power node here, where the higher the exponent the later in the pulse the distortion will appear.
+We are using a Power node here, where the higher the exponent the later in the pulse the distortion will appear.
 We use this same technique more than once in the Material for different parts of the effect.

 This is where we create and animate our ring shape.
 We use another of the MF_PulseTime nodes to increase the size of the ring over the duration of the pulse, and we feed our distorted coordinates into our T_RingPulseM texture.

 From there we split out each channel so we have direct control over each part of the effect individually.
 These are (once again) going to be values you’ll want to play around with to get the effect you want.
-For my purposes I wanted the ring to be really strong, and for the outer/inner glows to be much softer.
+For my purposes I wanted the ring to be really strong and the outer/inner glows to be much softer.

 We use another MF_PulseTime node here to fade the ring out over the duration of the pulse.

 In the Refraction section we multiply the output of MF_PulseTime by the additive inverse of itself, which means the refraction effect will be strongest in the middle and fade out at either end of the animation.

 In this version of the Material I am using just the Ring Glow part of the texture for refraction.
 This is because it’s the softest part of the texture and will create a smoother transition.
 Harsh transitions can make refraction look jagged, which isn’t the look I’m going for.